lokesh8772/Geo_obsidian_vault/kosi.md

 - formation - sun kosi + arun kosi + Tamur kosi
 - tributary - Bagmati
 - notorious for unpredictable river courses
-- one of the "highest silt "carrying river in the world(largest in india)
+- one of the highest sediment load in the world.
--
+- flow - China -> Nepal -> India